 While reserching for this webpage I have observed some interesting facts about the evolution of the format of Ceylon and Sri Lanka Specimens.

-Images of 13 Ceylon & Sri lanka regular 00000 Speciman Notes needed to complete this webpage.
+Images of 11 Ceylon & Sri lanka regular 00000 Speciman Notes needed to complete this webpage.
+They have not been reported for inclusion in the BanknoteBook and may not exist in Numismatic Market.

 The specimen note images are from online Archives and Auctions, and are displayed at 25 dpi in the pages linked above with word S-Notes.
 Images expand to full browser window size when moused-over.